evilmartians/evil-client/docs/helpers/validate.md

 CatsAPI.new password: "foo" # raises Evil::Client::ValidationError
 ```

-The error message is translated using i18n gem.
-You should provide translations for a corresponding scope:
+The error message is translated using i18n gem in **english** locale.
+You don't need to add `:en` to `I18n.available_locales`, we make it
+under the hood and then restore previous settings.

+All you need is to provide translations for a corresponding scope which is
+`en.evil.client.errors.{class_name}.{scopes and operations}` as shown below.

 ```yaml
 # config/locales/evil-client.en.yml